Former Holly Springs mayor who served 20 years dies

 The family tells CBS 17 they will hold a Celebration of Life in October at the Church of Christ in Holly Springs.
 Details have not been finalized.

+In his obituary, Sears’ family described him as a lifelong volunteer and talented artist.

+“His legacy is vast and he will be greatly missed by so many, but none so much as the family that loved him.”

-Sears lead the town as it exploded to a town of 46,000.
-He’s remembered as someone who envisioned the town as a place could live, work, and play without needing to go out of town for most services – while also preserving its ‘small town feel’.
+Sears led the town as it exploded to a town of 46,000.
+He’s remembered as someone who envisioned the town as a place could live, work, and play without needing to go out of town for most services – while also preserving its “small town feel.”

+Holly Springs Mayor Pro Tem Daniel Berry said Sears advocated for more than a decade to build a hospital in the town.

+“And even as he finished up his service, that achievement for him was very important and he was very proud to see that come to fruition during his tenure,” Berry said.

 Sears was raised in Indiana, spent his professional career in New York and Chicago before moving to Holly Springs in 1995.